Loan Officer Resources > State Licensing

-To become a successful loan officer you’ll need both a comprehensive understanding of the mortgage industry as well as good interpersonal and communication skills.
-You’ll need to learn the national and New Jersey state-level guidelines and will be required to pass an exam to show your mortgage knowledge and expertise.
-Let’s dive into our step-by-step guide of how to become a loan officer in NJ and fulfill all of the mortgage license requirements.
+To be a successful loan officer you’ll need both a comprehensive understanding of the mortgage industry, financial regulations as well as good interpersonal and communication skills.
+You’ll need to learn the national and New Jersey state-level guidelines and pass an exam to show your mortgage knowledge and expertise.

 Step 1: Request your NMLS account